Surgical Procedures: Orchiectomy

 How can I care for myself?

 You may need a family member or friend to help you with your daily tasks until you are feeling better.
-It may take some time before your team tells you that it is ok to go back to your normal activity.
+It may take some time before you can go back to your normal activity.

-Be sure to take your prescribed medications as directed to prevent pain, infection and/or constipation.
+Take your prescribed medications as directed to prevent pain, infection and/or constipation.
 Call your team with any new or worsening symptoms.

 There are ways to manage constipation after your surgery.
 You can change your diet, drink more fluids, and take over-the-counter medications.
 Talk with your care team before taking any medications for constipation.